kushal-N46/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01

-HELMETS
-The "Helmets" project is a modern, responsive e-commerce website designed to offer a seamless shopping experience for helmet enthusiasts.
+*The "Helmets" project is a modern, responsive e-commerce website designed to offer a seamless shopping experience for helmet enthusiasts.
 Built with a focus on user engagement and intuitive navigation, this website combines aesthetic appeal with functional design to enhance online shopping for various helmet collections.

 Key Features
 1.Responsive Navigation
 2.Interactive Header